panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ```
 `sumFunction` created with `Function` constructor invocation has parameters `numberA` and `numberB` and the body `return numberA + numberB`.

-The functions created this way don't have access to current scope, thus closures cannot be created.
+The functions created this way don't have access to the current scope, thus closures cannot be created.
 They are always created in the global scope.

 One *possible* application of `new Function` is a [better way](https://twitter.com/WebReflection/status/269578376833024000) to access the  global object in a browser or NodeJS script: